mlsmithjr/transcoder/README.md

 Python wrapper for ffmpeg for batch, concurrent, or clustered transcoding

-This script is intended to help automate transcoding for people running a media server or encoding lots of video.
+This script is intended to help automate transcoding for people encoding lots of video.
 It is more than a wrapper - it is a workflow and job manager.

-There are 2 modes: local and clustered.
+There are 2 modes: **local** and **clustered**.
 Local mode is the most common usage and is for running this script on the same machine where it is installed.
 Cluster mode turns pytranscoder into a remote encoding manager.
-In this mode it does no transcoding on the local machine but instead delegates and manages encode jobs running on other hosts.
+In this mode it delegates and manages encode jobs running on multiple hosts.
 This requires more advanced configuration and is documented separately in [Cluster.md](https://github.com/mlsmithjr/transcoder/blob/master/Cluster.md)

 The remainder of this document focuses on using pytranscoder in local mode.